MetOffice/CDDS/docs/operational_procedure/gcmodeldev.md

 - [x] `finaliser_<stream>`

     ??? info "MIP Convert Finaliser"
-        This ensures that concatenation tasks are launched once all MIP Convert tasks have been successfully performed for a particular time range.
+        This ensures that Concatenation Tasks are launched once all MIP Convert tasks have been successfully performed for a particular time range.
 This step **should** never fail.

 - [x] `organise_files_<stream>`